 Dressing in layers, protecting your hands and feet, and paying attention to the forecast can help you stay safe and warm while exercising outdoors in cold weather.By Mayo Clinic Staff

-Cold weather can discourage even the most motivated exercisers.
-And if you're not as motivated, it's all too easy to pack away your workout gear along with your warm-weather clothing.
-But you don't have to let cold weather spell the end of your exercise.
-With these tips for exercising during cold weather, you can stay fit, motivated and warm when the weather turns chilly.
+Frigid temperatures can discourage even the most motivated exercisers.
+Without motivation, it's easy to pack away your workout gear for the winter.
+But you don't have to let cold weather spell the end of your fitness routine.
+Try these tips for exercising during cold weather to stay fit, motivated and warm.

-Almost everyone can exercise safely during cold weather.
-But if you have certain conditions, such as asthma, heart problems or Raynaud's disease, check with your doctor before you work out in cold weather.
-Your doctor can review any special precautions you need based on your condition or medications you might take.
+Exercise is safe for almost everyone, even in cold weather.
+But if you have certain conditions, such as asthma, heart problems or Raynaud's disease, check with your doctor first to review any special precautions you need based on your condition or your medications.

 The following tips can help you stay safe — and warm — while exercising in the cold.

-Before heading out, check the forecast for the time you'll be outside.
-Temperature, wind and moisture, along with the length of time that you'll be outside, are key considerations in planning a safe cold-weather workout.
+Check the forecast before heading outside.
+Temperature, wind and moisture, along with the length of time that you'll be outside, are key factors in planning a safe cold-weather workout.

-The combination of wind and cold make up the wind chill index, which is commonly included in winter weather forecasts.
-Wind chill extremes can make exercising outdoors unsafe even if you dress warmly.
-The wind can penetrate your clothes and remove the insulating layer of warm air that surrounds your body, and any exposed skin is vulnerable to frostbite.
+The wind can penetrate your clothes and remove the insulating layer of warm air that surrounds your body.
+Any exposed skin is vulnerable to frostbite.

-Although the risk of frostbite is less than 5 percent when the air temperature is above 5 F (minus 15 C), the risk increases as the wind chill falls.
-At wind chill levels below minus 18 F (minus 27 C), frostbite can occur on exposed skin in 30 minutes or less.
+The risk of frostbite is less than 5 percent when the air temperature is above 5 F (minus 15 C), but the risk rises as the wind chill falls.
+At wind chill levels below minus 18 F (minus 28 C), frostbite can occur on exposed skin in 30 minutes or less.

 Frostbite is an injury to the body that is caused by freezing.
-Frostbite is most common on exposed skin, such as your cheeks, nose and ears, but it can also occur on hands and feet.
+Frostbite is most common on exposed skin, such as your cheeks, nose and ears.
+It can also occur on hands and feet.
 Early warning signs include numbness, loss of feeling or a stinging sensation.

-If you suspect frostbite, get out of the cold immediately and slowly warm the affected area — but don't rub it since that can damage your skin.
-If numbness continues, seek emergency care.
+Immediately get out of the cold if you suspect frostbite.
+Slowly warm the affected area — but don't rub it since that can damage your skin.
+Seek emergency care if numbness doesn't go away.

 Hypothermia is abnormally low body temperature.
 When exposed to cold temperatures, your body begins to lose heat faster than it can be produced.
-Exercising in cold, rainy weather increases the risk of hypothermia, as does being an older adult.
+Exercising in cold, rainy weather increases the risk of hypothermia.
+Older adults and young children are also at greater risk.

 Hypothermia signs and symptoms include intense shivering, slurred speech, loss of coordination and fatigue.
 Seek emergency help right away for possible hypothermia.

-One of the biggest mistakes you can make when exercising in cold weather is to dress too warmly.
+Dressing too warmly is a big mistake when exercising in cold weather.
 Exercise generates a considerable amount of heat — enough to make you feel like it's much warmer than it really is.
-The evaporation of sweat, however, can make you lose heat from your body and feel chilled.
+The evaporation of sweat, however, pulls heat from your body and you feel chilled.
 The solution?

 Dress in layers that you can remove as soon as you start to sweat and then put back on as needed.
 First, put on a thin layer of synthetic material, such as polypropylene, which draws sweat away from your body.
 Avoid cotton, which stays wet next to your skin.